Jamaican Curry Chicken… Just three words: Simple, Bold and Flavorful.

 - Olive oil

 Traditionally, whole cut up chicken is used.
 You can either do that, or use only dark meat.
-We recommend using either bone-in skinless chicken thighs or boneless chicken thighs.
+I recommend using either bone-in skinless chicken thighs or boneless chicken thighs.

 Using chicken breast for any curry results in dried out, hard chicken instead of juicy, fall of the bone tender meat.

-Two important steps for cracking Jamaican curry is marinating the chicken and cooking it slow and low to let the flavors develop.
+Two important steps for making delicious Jamaican curry are marinating the chicken and cooking it slowly to let all those flavors really come together.

-In a large bowl or pan, mix the chicken pieces with curry powder, salt, pepper, onions, tomatoes, scallions, thyme, garlic, ginger, bell peppers, cilantro, jalapeño, allspice berries, cumin and olive oil.
-Mix well.
+In a big bowl or pan, I mix together the chicken pieces with curry powder, salt, pepper, onions, tomatoes, scallions, thyme, garlic, ginger, bell peppers, cilantro, jalapeño, allspice berries, cumin, and olive oil.
+I make sure everything is mixed really well, so all those flavors can infuse into the chicken.

-We really recommend marinating this overnight in the refrigerator, covered by cling wrap.
+I really recommend marinating this overnight in the refrigerator, covered by cling wrap.
 This really helps with flavors.
-If short for time, marinate in the morning, or at least 2-3 hours.
+If short for time, I marinate it in the morning, or at least 2-3 hours.

-When ready to cook, the real authentic way for many Jamaicans is to “burn the curry”.
-You start making the curry by heating up the oil in dutch oven or some heavy bottom pan over medium heat and stir in curry powder for about 30-40 seconds.
+When it’s time to cook, the authentic Jamaican way is to “burn the curry”.
+I start by heating up some oil in a dutch oven or heavy-bottomed pan over medium heat.
+Then, I stir in the curry powder for about 30-40 seconds.

-You actually don’t BURN anything, it’s just a way to release the flavors from the spices.
+Now, don’t worry, I’m not actually burning anything!
+It’s just a technique to release the flavors from the spices.

-The next step is to sear the chicken pieces brown, this adds a lot of flavors to the curry.
-For this, only take the chicken pieces from the marinade, leaving all the rest of the herbs and veggies, and add them to the pan.
+Next, I sear the chicken pieces until they’re nice and brown.
+This step adds a ton of flavor to the curry.
+I only take the chicken pieces from the marinade, leaving all the herbs and veggies behind, and add them to the pan.

-Cook the chicken 4-5 minutes per side so it’s nicely seared all over.
-Now add all the rest of the marinade and veggies in the pot and stir well.
+I cook the chicken for about 4-5 minutes on each side until it’s nicely seared all over.
+Then, I add all the remaining marinade and veggies to the pot and give it a good stir.

-Most of the people cook this curry chicken only in its own juices, or a very small amount of water.
-Too much water can make your curry chicken less flavorful and bland.
+For the authentic flavor, I prefer to cook the curry chicken mainly in its own juices, or just a tiny bit of water.
+Too much water can make the curry less flavorful and a bit bland.
+So, I keep it simple and let those delicious flavors shine through!

-Time to add chunks of potatoes and cook till they are soft and the chicken is fall off the bone tender.
+Time to add chunks of potatoes and I cook till they are soft and the chicken is fall off the bone tender.
+That’s it.
+Tasty, delicious Jamaican Curry Chicken ready!

 Variations

-- Swap the protein.
+- Some days I swap the protein.
 If you are a fan of goat or lamb, curry goat is extremely popular with Jamaicans.
 You can make the same curry with shrimp, too.
-All Yum…
+I have a great recipe for Curry Shrimp.

 - The above mentioned method is a basic and authentic Jamaican curry chicken.
 One major variation many households make every now and then is to add in coconut milk to make it more creamy and rich.
 For this, just skip water and add in a 15oz can of coconut milk when you are adding in the carrots.
 The rest of the method is exactly the same.
 We at GypsyPlate love it either way and can’t figure it out yet which one is our favorite… 🙂

-- It’s excellent with rotis.
+- I also love to serve this curry chicken with rotis.
 Jamaicans are fond of rotis, so think rotis, naan bread or parathas.

 So what are you waiting for?
 Get some Jamaican style curry powder the next time you go grocery shopping.

-When in a curry mood, go the island way and make this delicious curry chicken in your very own kitchen.
+When in a curry mood, go the island way and make my version of Jamaican curry chicken in your very own kitchen.
 We like to bring you all these amazing curry flavors from all over the world.

 Subscribe and share GypsyPlate, as there is a lot more coming your way.
 Get currying, and have fun…

-Jamaican Curry Chicken, on my Gypsy Plate… enjoy!
+Jamaican Curry Chicken, on our Gypsy Plate… enjoy!

 Jamaican Curry Chicken